 Courtesy of Wikipedia.
-This media file is in the
+This media file is in the public domain in the United States. |

 In the late nineteenth century, travelling abroad had suddenly become easier and cheaper for well-off Europeans than ever before, and this, combined with the high tide of the British Empire gave rise to the craze for tiger hunting.
 A great many upper-class young men went off to the wilds, especially India, to bag themselves a tiger rug for a proud family heirloom.
 Although tiger hunting had been a popular royal sport for years in India, during the British Raj, the greater fire-power, willingness to kill among the colonists and habitat loss had huge consequences, reducing the tiger population in India from 40,000 to less than 1,800 in a hundred years.